A Crucial Year for India's Economic Growth

 Document Introduction

 The core analysis of the report revolves around four pillars: growth, employment, inflation, and trade.
-In terms of growth, the real GDP year-on-year growth rate reached 8.2% in Q2 of FY2025-26, hitting a six-quarter high, and the Reserve Bank has revised its full-year growth forecast upward to 7.3%.
-This momentum is primarily driven by strong domestic private consumption, front-loaded government capital expenditure, Goods and Services Tax (GST) reforms, and favorable financial conditions.
-Multiple international institutions, including the International Monetary Fund, have also concurrently raised their growth expectations for India, widely believing it will maintain the fastest growth rate among G20 nations in the coming years.
+Regarding growth, the real GDP year-on-year growth rate reached 8.2% in the second quarter of FY 2025-26, hitting a six-quarter high, and the Reserve Bank has revised its full-year growth forecast upward to 7.3%.
+This momentum is primarily driven by strong domestic private consumption, front-loaded government capital expenditure, Goods and Services Tax reforms, and favorable financial conditions.
+Multiple international institutions, including the International Monetary Fund, have also concurrently raised their growth expectations for India, widely believing it will maintain the fastest growth rate among the G20 group in the coming years.

 The simultaneous improvement in the job market is a key indicator of healthy economic growth.
-The report details the Periodic Labour Force Survey data, showing that the overall unemployment rate dropped to 4.7% in November 2025, the lowest level since April of that year.
-Concurrently, the Labor Force Participation Rate and the Worker Population Ratio have continued to rise, with significant improvement particularly in female and rural employment conditions.
-This indicates that economic growth is effectively translating into more inclusive employment opportunities, which is crucial for a country with a large young population.
+The report details the tracking of Periodic Labour Force Survey data, showing that the overall unemployment rate dropped to 4.7% in November 2025, the lowest level since April of that year.
+Concurrently, the Labor Force Participation Rate and the Worker Population Ratio have continued to rise, with significant improvements particularly in female and rural employment conditions.
+This indicates that economic growth is effectively translating into more inclusive job opportunities, which is crucial for a country with a large young population.

 The external sector demonstrated resilience in 2025.
-Despite global trade challenges, merchandise exports grew steadily from USD 36.43 billion in January to USD 38.13 billion in November, with key categories like engineering goods, electronics, and pharmaceuticals making significant contributions.
-Service exports remained robust, and coupled with growth in remittance income, helped narrow the current account deficit.
-Meanwhile, foreign exchange reserves were maintained at a high level of USD 686.2 billion, providing a solid buffer.
-Foreign Direct Investment also showed significant growth momentum in the first half of FY2025-26.
+Despite facing global trade challenges, merchandise exports grew steadily from $36.43 billion in January to $38.13 billion in November, with key categories such as engineering goods, electronics, and pharmaceuticals making prominent contributions.
+Service exports remained robust, and coupled with growth in remittances, helped narrow the current account deficit.
+Meanwhile, foreign exchange reserves were maintained at a high level of $686.2 billion, providing a solid buffer.
+Foreign Direct Investment also showed significant growth momentum in the first half of FY 2025-26.

-In summary, this report concludes that the Indian economy achieved a synergistic strengthening of internal growth drivers and external balance in 2025.
-Sound macroeconomic fundamentals, ongoing structural reforms, and a favorable demographic structure collectively form the core support for its steady progress towards the 2047 development goal.
-The report's content is entirely based on official statistical data and policy documents released by various Indian government ministries and the central bank, providing authoritative and timely first-hand analytical material for studying India's current economic situation and trends.
+In summary, this report concludes that the Indian economy achieved synergistic reinforcement of internal growth drivers and external balance in 2025.
+Robust macroeconomic fundamentals, ongoing structural reforms, and a favorable demographic structure collectively form the core support for its steady progress towards the 2047 development goal.
+The content of this report is entirely based on official statistical data and policy documents released by various ministries of the Indian government and the central bank, providing authoritative and timely first-hand analytical material for studying India's current economic situation and trends.